-Our popular gardening sessions for families with pre-schoolers are back and we cannot wait to get our hands back in the soil.
+Our popular gardening sessions for families with pre-schoolers are back after a hiatus for August.

 Artist Gardener William Evans assisted by Alice Hattrick will lead weekly sessions in our beautiful garden, growing together.
 You can expect to grow and harvest food, do some planting, take care of seedlings that you can also grow at home, have fun exploring bugs and get stuck into craft activities.

 Things to note: These sessions are accessible, inclusive and open to all families.
 The Gallery Garden was redeveloped with capital funding from the Tesco Bags of Help Fund to provide better access to younger gardeners, prams, buggies and to wheelchair users.
 Our toilets are accessible and have baby changing facilities.

 The workshops are free and drop-in but have a limited capacity, so please arrive on time to avoid disappointment.
 Please note children must be accompanied by an adult.
 Make sure you wear appropriate clothing for outdoor play.